Juan-Salafranca/Project-Dna/README.md

 - HPLC Retention Coefficient Calculation: Calculate the retention coefficient of a protein sequence in HPLC using given retention values for amino acids.
 - Polarity evaluation:

+## Installation

 ## License
 This project is open-source and released under the MIT License.

+## Contact
+For any questions or issues, please contact juan.salafrancamartinez@epfl.ch or marie.vanrossum@epfl.ch